tomduck/pandoc-fignos/README.md

 Markdown Syntax
 ---------------

-To tag an image with the label `fig:description`, use
+To assign an image the label `fig:description`, use

     ![Caption.](image.png){#fig:description}